Charley-HUANG/OUCopula/README.md

 ## How to train and use
 The training process of OUCopula including three modules:
-#### 1. a warm-up module with adapter modules that trains the backbone CNN under empirical losses
+#### 1. A warm-up module with adapter modules that trains the backbone CNN under empirical losses
 The training command for module 1 is:

 ```bash